Nisville, the Jazzfestival in Serbia

 Nisville is the name of the annual jazz festival held in Niš, a city the size of Aberdeen in the south of Serbia.
 Although jazz is the main course on the menu, blues, rock, and reggae provide appetizing starters and occasionally the finishing touch.

 So in August, when the temperatures rise to 30० C, it is not just jazz musicians travelling to southern Serbia.
 Instead, the ten stages of Nisville are populated by an eclectic collection of artists.
-Yes, big names in the jazz world, the likes of Candy Dulfer and Patty Austin, perform here.
+Yes, big names in the jazz world, like Candy Dulfer and Patty Austin, perform here.

 Nisville